Homs rebel puts fate in Syrian government hands

 "We are limited in the extent that we can follow up.
 We are consistently calling on the government to respect International Humanitarian and Human Rights law."

-Masri was hoping to join his children in neighbouring Jordan.
+Masri was hoping to join his children in neighboring Jordan.
 "Now I hear not everyone is released ...
 I don't know what to expect," he said late on Wednesday.

 "If they ask why I took up arms, I'll tell them that four of my brothers were martyred before I did so."